d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 Declaring constants explicitly (via `get_constant`) makes this clear helps Gluon to speed up execution.
-In the following code, we'll implement a model that could not easily be assembled using only predefined layers and `Sequential`.
+In the following code, we will implement a model that could not easily be assembled using only predefined layers and `Sequential`.